-- Treasury may use any combination of permitted products to ensure that the trading limits set out above are not exceeded.
-In practice, Treasury may hedge any position which if left un-hedged would result in a limit excess. - The key risk mitigants for FX risk are achieved by: - 1.
+- Treasury may use any combination of permitted products to ensure that the above-mentioned limits are not exceeded.
+In practice, Treasury may hedge any position that would result in a limit excess if left unhedged. - The key risk mitigants for FX risk are achieved by: - 1.
 Identifying the sources of foreign exchange risk in the bank's portfolio. - 2.
-Analysing the size, complexity and components of each type of foreign exchange risk position. - 3.
-Ensuring that appropriate levels of procedures, controls, and monitoring techniques are implemented and properly administered. - 4.
+Analysing the size, complexity and components of each type of foreign exchange risk position.

+- 3. Ensuring that appropriate levels of procedures, controls, and monitoring techniques are implemented and properly administered. - 4.
 Implementing an effective system to identify and forecast foreign exchange positions. - 5.
 Using appropriate hedging activities or other market techniques in managing foreign exchange risk. - 6.
 Ensuring that limits are conservative and in line with business requirements and regulatory guidelines if any. - 7.
-Limiting the permissible currencies that countries can hold overnight.
+Limiting the permissible currencies that the country can hold overnight.